-To upgrade your Airflow Deployment to a later version of Airflow:
+To upgrade your Airflow Deployment to a higher version of Airflow, there are three steps:

-- Select a new Airflow version with the Software UI or CLI to start the upgrade.
+- Initialize the upgrade by selecting a new Airflow version via the Software UI or CLI.

 - Change the FROM statement in your project's

 Dockerfileto reference an AC image that corresponds to the Airflow version indicated in Step 1.